 To provide an experience at no charge, YouTube Kids does have limited advertising.
 When your child selects a video in the app, they may see an ad intro followed by a video ad – marked with 'Ad' – before the video that you selected.
 These are paid advertisements ('paid ads').
 We only show paid ads that are approved as family-friendly, and all paid ads undergo a rigorous review process for compliance with our policies.
 Paid ads won't include any click-throughs to websites or product purchase flows.
 Learn more about our advertising policies.
 Ad intros are short, animated messages that appear before a paid ad to help a child understand that a paid ad will be played before their chosen video.

-Videos uploaded by users to YouTube are not Paid Ads and therefore they are not marked as an Ad nor are they subject to our advertising policies.
-This may also include content about or from companies who may have also purchased Ads in the app.
-For example, a search for trains could result in train cartoons, songs and videos of real trains, as well as a TV commercial for toy trains uploaded by a user or a toy train company, none of which we consider as Paid Ads, as they are not part of the YouTube Kids advertising programme.
-Likewise, a search for chocolate can show a user-uploaded video on making chocolate fudge even though we do not allow paid Ads for chocolatiers.
+Videos uploaded by users to YouTube are not paid ads, and therefore they are not marked as an ad, nor are they subject to our advertising policies.
+This may also include content about or from companies that may have also purchased ads in the app.
+For example, a search for trains could result in train cartoons, songs and videos of real trains uploaded by a user or a toy train company, none of which we consider as paid ads as they are not part of the YouTube Kids advertising programme.
+Likewise, a search for chocolate can show a user-uploaded video on making chocolate fudge even though we do not allow paid ads for chocolatiers.
 Learn more about Videos on YouTube Kids.